Franz von Werneck: Napoleonic Wars

 Michel Ney's VI Corps smashed Riesch on 14 October in the Battle of Elchingen and forced the survivors to retreat to Ulm.
 Murat set out in pursuit of Werneck.
 On 16 October, there was a clash between Ney's cavalry and Prince Friedrich Franz Xaver of Hohenzollern-Hechingen's division at Langenau.
 Murat caught a 5,000-man brigade under Rudolf Sinzendorf at Herbrechtingen on 17 October and wiped out half of it.
-On the same day, Ferdinand's cavalry fought off the French cavalry at Nördlingen and there was another clash with Werneck's troops at Neresheim.
-Murat and Ney with 28,000 troops cornered their adversary at Treuchtlingen on 19 October.
+On the same day, Ferdinand's cavalry fought off the French cavalry at Nördlingen, and there was another clash with Werneck's troops at Neresheim.
+Murat and Ney with 28,000 troops cornered their adversary on 19 October at the hamlet of Trochtelfingen.
 On that day Werneck capitulated with 15,000 troops, 28 guns, 12 colors, two standards, and four generals.
-Murat demanded that the terms include nearby Austrian units and Werneck accepted.
+Murat demanded that the terms include nearby Austrian units and Werneck complied.
 Because of this the artillery reserve also surrendered.
 Hohenzollern refused to join in the capitulation and got away with 10 squadrons of cavalry.
 Ferdinand also managed to escape to Bohemia with Karl Philipp, Prince of Schwarzenberg and 12 squadrons of horsemen.
-On 20 October Mack surrendered at Ulm with 20,000 infantry, over 3,000 cavalry, and 59 guns.
+On 20 October Mack surrendered in the Battle of Ulm with 20,000 infantry, over 3,000 cavalry, and 59 guns.

 For his surrender, charges were brought against Werneck.
 On 17 January 1806, he died of a stroke while awaiting court-martial at the fortress town of Hradec Králové (Königgrätz).

 Family

-Werneck's son Reinhard von Werneck briefly joined the Austrian military before transferring to the army of the Electorate of Bavaria.
+Werneck's brother Reinhard von Werneck briefly joined the Austrian military before transferring to the army of the Electorate of Bavaria.
 In between his military duties, he became noted as a gardener.